sherkhanz/windows-re-analysis-lab/docs/techniques.md

 ## Anti-VM

-**Description**: The malware checks whether it is running inside a virtual machine and diverts execution into a disruptive visual payload instead of continuing normal execution.
+**Description**: The sample checks whether it is running inside a virtual machine and diverts execution into a disruptive visual payload instead of continuing normal execution.

 ### Screenshot: Anti-VM Melting Screen Triggered
 ![Anti-VM Melting Screen Triggered](../screenshots/02_anti_vm_melting.png)